Understanding Breach of Contract Claims in Malaysia

 Specific Performance

-Under the Specific Relief Act 1950, courts may order a party to perform their contractual obligations rather than pay damages.
-This remedy is typically granted when damages would be inadequate, such as in contracts for the sale of unique property or goods that cannot be easily obtained elsewhere.
+Under the Specific Relief Act 1950, courts may order the breaching party to actually perform their contractual obligations.
+This remedy is typically granted when:

 Injunction